F1: Verstappen's title on hold after Perez wins in Singapore

 SINGAPORE (AP) — Max Verstappen’s Formula One title celebrations were put on hold after the Red Bull driver placed seventh at a chaotic Singapore Grand Prix, won by his teammate Sergio Perez on Sunday.

-Perez’s second win of the season saw him crossing the line 7.6 seconds ahead of Ferrari’s Charles Leclerc, with Leclerc’s teammate Carlos Sainz Jr. in third place.
+Perez’s second win of the season saw him finish 7.6 seconds ahead of Ferrari’s Charles Leclerc, with Leclerc’s teammate Carlos Sainz Jr. in third place.

-Perez was subsequently handed a five-second time penalty for not staying within 10 lengths of the safety car when following behind.
-But the Mexican driver’s lead over Leclerc covered him enough to keep victory by 2.6 seconds.

-The 32-year-old Perez won the Monaco GP in May and now has four career wins.
+Perez was being investigated after he race for a potential safety car infringement.
+It could mean a time penalty of five seconds, in which case the Mexican driver’s lead over Leclerc covered him.
+The 32-year-old Perez won the Monaco GP in May and now has four career wins if this result stands.

 “It was certainly my best performance, I controlled the race,” Perez said.
 “The last few laps was so intense I didn’t feel it that much in the car but when I got out I felt it.
 I gave everything for the win today.”